BDC Hamburger Icon

 What is retail marketing?

 Retail marketing is the planning and process of bringing consumers to retail locations.
-According to Eric Grindley, founder and CEO of Esquire Media, whether your establishment is brick-and-mortar or an e-commerce site, the goal is to convert your audience to satisfied retail customers.
+According to Eric Grindley, founder and CEO of Esquire Media, whether your establishment is a brick-and-mortar shop or an e-commerce store, the goal is to convert your audience to satisfied retail customers.

-“Retail marketing involves a wide variety of strategies and techniques that can be used depending upon the retailer’s location, industry, inventory and their customer base,” Grindley told business.com.
+“Retail marketing involves a wide variety of strategies and techniques that can be used depending upon the retailer’s location, industry, inventory and their customer base,” Grindley explained.

-When constructing a retail marketing strategy, it can be helpful to use a popular marketing mix known as the four Ps of marketing.
-These four Ps are product, price, place and promotion.
+When you’re constructing a retail marketing strategy, it can be helpful to use a popular marketing mix known as the four P’s of marketing: product, price, place and promotion.

-1. Product: This is the product or service your company has to offer.
-In retail marketing, the product aspect involves decisions about the features, design, quality and branding of your products.
+1. Product: In retail marketing, the product aspect involves decisions about your product’s features, design, product quality and branding.

-2. Price: This involves establishing product pricing.
-As a retailer, you must consider factors such as costs, competitor pricing, perceived value and market demand when setting prices.
+2. Price: As a retailer, you must consider factors such as costs, competitors’ pricing, perceived value and market demand to establish your pricing.

-3. Place: This refers to your product distribution channels.
-In retail marketing, the place element involves decisions about the location of stores, online presence, logistics and your overall distribution strategy.
+3. Place: “Place” refers to your product distribution channels.
+In retail marketing, the place element involves decisions about your store locations, online presence, logistics and overall distribution strategy.

-4. Promotion: This encompasses all the activities and strategies used to market your products.
-In retail marketing, this can include advertising, sales promotions, public relations and other efforts to create a positive image and drive sales.
+4. Promotion: Promotion activities can include advertising, sales promotions, public relations, and other efforts to create a positive image and drive sales.

-You should consider the four Ps in conjunction with one another to create a comprehensive marketing strategy that addresses the needs of your target market and influences consumer behavior.
+Consider the four P’s together to create a comprehensive retail marketing strategy that addresses your target market’s needs and influences consumer behavior.

 What are the various types of retail marketing?